AKuda1/Portfolio/_pages/aboutme.md

 **Goals:** As I transition into data science, my goal is to leverage data to drive insights, solve complex problems, and support data-informed decision-making within organizations.
 I am excited about the opportunity to apply my project management experience to data projects, ensuring they are well-organized, efficient, and yield actionable results.

-**The Journey Ahead:** I am aware that this transition will be a learning process, but I'm eager to embrace the challenges and continue building my expertise in data science.
-I'm committed to lifelong learning, and I'm excited to collaborate with data professionals, learn from mentors, and contribute to the growing field of data science.

 [1]: mailto: ajkuda@gmail.com